 Application process

-The application process for the highly skilled migrant permit will depend on whether or not the applicant requires a provisional residence permit (machtiging tot voorlopig verblijf or mvv) to travel to the Netherlands.
-Additional exemptions may exist.
+The application process for the highly skilled migrant permit will depend on whether or not the applicant requires a provisional residence permit (in Dutch: machtiging tot voorlopig verblijf) to travel to the Netherlands.
+This permit is more commonly known as the MVV.
+There are several exemptions for the MVV, including residents whose nationality is of one of these countries:

 When an mvv is required

-1. Employer submits application on behalf of employee
+1. Employer submits application on behalf of an employee

-If the applicant needs an mvv to enter the Netherlands, the employer has to submit an application for both the mvv and residence permit at the same time.
+If the applicant needs an MVV to enter the Netherlands, the employer must simultaneously submit applications for both the MVV and the residence permit.
 These are the required application forms to be filled out and submitted to the IND.

 After they receive the application, the IND will send a letter to the employer with instructions on how to pay the necessary fees.
 For the highly skilled migrant residence permit, the cost is € 320.